INGESTRE & TIXALL

 According to the Good Councillors Guide, p41, it is unlawful for the Council to delegate decision making to any individual Councillor, including the Chairman.
 The Chairman has a second or casting vote, when a vote is tied to ensure a decision can be made, except for co-options.

-The current hourly rate for a part time Clerk ranges from £8.344/hr.
-This would give a minimum annual salary of £1168 for 140 hrs work i.e. 20hrs for 7 meetings or just under 3hrs/week, in addition to full expenses including travel within the parish, an allowance for use of his house as an office, and additional insurance costs for the Parish Council.
-It had been agreed that a contingency reserve of £1250 should be retained to cover a possible future need to employ a paid Clerk and purchase a computer, etc. This reserve will be reviewed annually.
+The current minimum hourly rate for a part time Clerk is £9.77/hour or £2188.48pa..
+This would be for 224 hrs work i.e. 32hrs/meeting for 7 meetings in addition to full expenses including travel within the parish, an allowance for use of their house as an office, and additional insurance costs for the Parish Council.
+This was below the National Insurance threshold and the Pension threshold of £10,000pa..
+The contingency reserve has been updated to £2500 to cover a possible future need to employ a paid Clerk and purchase a computer, etc. The provision of a laptop, relevant software and web access might be the subject of a grant from the Transparency Fund if this is still in operation.

-Although new regulations for Parish Councillors Allowances have been agreed, which would allow a mileage payment to the Clerk, provided this was sanctioned by the Independent Remuneration Panel set up by the District Council, the Clerk was happy for the present system to continue where she does not claim for travel within the parish, but claims postage rates when delivering letters within the parishes.
+Although new regulations for Parish Councillors’ Allowances have been agreed, which would allow a mileage payment to the Clerk provided this was sanctioned by the Independent Remuneration Panel set up by the District Council, the Clerk is happy for the present system to continue where she does not claim for travel within the parish, but claims postage rates when delivering letters within the parishes.

 A person is disqualified from holding a paid office under the council so long as he is a member of it and for 12 months afterwards.